seldon1000/SwiftUI-Animations/README.md

 These videos are taken from Dotillism.

 Down below, you will find four different animations and their SwiftUI implementation.
 The project is split in four different repositories for clarity and cleanness.
+However, the current repository holds one project too, which is the combination of the four you see down here.

 ## Animations